tfabris/BlueGigaEmpeg/README.md

 ####  Power up sequence (startup order) for Arduino debugging:

+The BlueGigaEmpeg module can connect to any of these power sources:

+- The tuner module connector from the empeg Car docking sled.
+This is the normal way for it to get its power during normal operation.

+- The Arduino USB "type B" port accessible on the BlueGigaEmpeg casing.
+This allows you to upload new Arduino software to the module without needing to connect the BlueGigaEmpeg to the empeg's docking sled.

+- Both of the above can be connected at the same time, and the BlueGigaEmpeg will get its power from whichever one supplied power to it first.

-The USB cable from the computer will power the Arduino (and also the Bluetooth chip because it is connected to the Arduino through the BlueGigaEmpeg interface board), but when the BlueGigaEmpeg assembly is connected to the empeg, power comes from the empeg tuner connector.
-Both power sources can be connected at the same time during debugging.
-If using the USB cable for debugging mode, the sequence order of connecting the cables and applying power is important.
+Because both power sources can be connected at the same time during debugging, if you are using the USB cable for debugging mode, the sequence order of connecting the cables and applying power is important.

-The BlueGigaEmpeg assembly, and all devices which are part of the assembly including the Arduino, normally get their power from the 12v power coming off the tuner connector on the empeg sled wiring harness.
-This means that if you plug it in and power the empeg, then the BlueGigaEmpeg is already powered by the time you try to attach your USB debug cable to the Arduino.
+If you connect the BlueGigaEmpeg to the empeg docking sled and power it up, and then attach the Arduino USB cable to the computer, then the Arduino USB is not getting power from the USB port (the tuner connector was first) and so the USB connection will not identify itself to the computer.
+This causes a

-This causes a problem: If the Arduino is already externally powered when you connect the USB cable, then the computer cannot find its USB UART and is unable to connect to the debug port.
+problem: The computer cannot find the Arduino's USB UART and is unable to connect to the debug port.

-So to successfully debug via the Arduino USB debug cable, you must connect the USB cable *first*, before applying power to the empeg (or before waking the empeg from sleep).
+So, to successfully debug via the Arduino USB debug cable, you must connect the USB cable to your computer *first*, and turn the computer on, before applying power to the empeg (or before waking the empeg from sleep).
 Meaning, if you are debugging in the car, you should  connect the USB cable first, and then turn on the ignition.
 If you are debugging indoors, connect the USB cable first, then connect the AC adapter to the empeg.

 If you are doing debugging/troubleshooting indoors, it's possible to use the empeg's 12v AC adapter, connected to the player's AC adapter input.
 The